raghavtalwar/Red-Team-Operations/66 - Blue Team/Technical Interview.md

 	- ⁠Speak about detection engineering building ruleset to catch threat across ( Huntress blog can help )

 Understand the business process from him, what are they trying to achieve / key goals
-- Coalition values > Culture First,
+- Coalition values > Culture First
 - Purpose > Mission to protect the unprotected
 - What is a day to day in your life, is it more hands on or business capability
+- How do you foster a culture of continuous improvement and collaboration within your team, especially in a remote-first work environment?

 Tell him what i loved after talking with Nick, Alec and Yohannes
 - The definition of threat analyst over here is not just resolving tickets - which is so great.. it helps me grow and do more!
 The drive for passion and success is something i loved to see.